Circumventing shortcuts in audio-visual deepfake detection datasets with unsupervised learning: Modeling real data for deepfake detection

 \subsection{Experimental results}

 We train our method, \ours, as well as its supervised variant, \ourssup, on the two datasets, FakeAVCeleb and AV-Deepfake1M, and evaluate on either of them (that is, both in-domain and out-of-domain).
 For each evaluation, in addition to the original set, we also consider the trimmed version of the validation dataset (trim: \checkmarkgreen).
-The trimmed variant is obtained by removing the starting 0.40 ms of audio and first video frame.
+The trimming is performed as described in Sec.~\ref{subsec:impact-on-prior-work}.
 We always use the untrimmed, original data for training.
 Results are shown in Table \ref{tab:fakeavceleb_av1m_trimmed}.

-\mypar{Impact of leading silence bias.} We observe that \ours is not impacted by removing the leading silence.
-In particular, \ours shows even performance for FakeAVCeleb ($96.3\%$ AUC) and its trimmed version ($96.4\%$ AUC), as well as for AV-Deepfake1M ($85.9\%$ AUC) and its trimmed version ($86.2\%$ AUC).
-The supervised variant, \ourssup, shows a different behavior: on AV-Deepfake1M the performance drops by $15.7\%$ and $28.4\%$ in the trimmed case depending on the training dataset.
-On FakeAVCeleb removing the leading silence has a more negligible impact.
-Since FakeAVCeleb has only full manipulations, we hypothesize that there are other signals throughout the video that the classifier can pick up during learning, making it less prone to rely on the silence bias.
+\mypar{Impact of leading silence bias.} We observe that \ours is robust to the leading silence bias: trimming the silence has no effect on FakeAVCeleb and only a slight effect on AV-Deepfake1M ($2.4\%$ AUC).
+On the other hand, the performance of the supervised variant, \ourssup, decreases considerably when testing on AV-Deepfake1M (by $16.9\%$ or $5.4\%$ AUC, depending on the train set).
+On FakeAVCeleb removing the leading silence has no impact for \ourssup, when training also on FakeAVCeleb.
+This may happen because FakeAVCeleb has full manipulations and there is other useful information in the video.
+Instead, when training on the locally-manipulated AV-Deepfake1M, the difference becomes significant ($6.7\%$ AUC).

-\mypar{Comparison with other unsupervised methods.} We compare our results with those of AVAD \cite{feng2023self} which is also an usupervised method, trained on real data only.
-Similar to \ours it is not impacted by the spurious leading silence, showing nearly identical results for trimmed and untrimmed datasets.
-However, AVAD's overall performance is considerably worse on both datastes.
+\mypar{Comparison with other unsupervised methods.} We compare our results with those of AVAD \cite{feng2023self} and SpeechForensics \cite{liang24speechforensics}, which are also usupervised methods, trained on real data only.
+Similar to \ours they are not impacted by the spurious leading silence, showing nearly identical results for trimmed and untrimmed datasets.
+However, their overall performance is considerably worse than ours on the AV-Deepfake1M dataset.